 - Our company supported the SAFE DOSES Act, which was signed into law in the U.S. in October 2012.
 The bipartisan legislation modernizes the U.S. Criminal Code to increase criminal penalties for medical-product cargo theft and provides law enforcement tools to deter this criminal behavior and take down the organizations that are perpetrating it.

 - Our company supported the Trade Facilitation and Enforcement Act, which was signed into law in February 2016.
-Known as the Customs Reauthorization Act, this bill provides additional resources to Customs and Border Protection (CBP), and formalizes the capacity for public-private partnership to strengthen Intellectual Property enforcement.
+Known as the Customs Reauthorization Act, this bill provides additional resources to Customs and Border Protection (CBP), and formalizes the capacity for public-private partnership to strengthen intellectual property enforcement.

-In 2016 our company addressed 806 active product-integrity events.
 More than 40 percent of these events have been proactively investigated by Global Security to identify new or emerging product-integrity threats, or to further characterize and mitigate known product-integrity threats.

 When a new product-integrity event is initially reviewed, it is assigned to one of five categories: